pulumi/docs/content/resources/multicloud-oss-database-deployments-with-aiven/index.md

 ---
 # Name of the webinar.
-title: "Multicloud OSS  database deployments with Zero downtime - Pulumi and Aiven"
+title: "Multicloud OSS Database Deployments With Zero Downtime"
 meta_desc: "With Pulumi and Aiven, you can build multi-cloud applications using the language of your choice, the database of your choice, and the cloud of your choice."

 # A featured webinar will display first in the list.